YGOhappy123/StayMateHotel-WebService/README.md

 4. Verify the created database:

-    If you don't see a database name `StayMateHotel` in your SQL Server Management Studio, try disconnecting and reconnecting your SQL Server.
+    If you don't see a database name `StayMateHotel` in your SQL Server Management Studio after refreshing, try disconnecting and reconnecting your SQL Server.

 ## Development